2.

 In chapter two we read an interesting account of how the Israelites were organized.
 They may have left Egypt as a single large group hurriedly escaping their Egyptian slave masters but once safely camped at Mt.
 Sinai, God not only instructs Moses to group and count the adult males in each tribe but also organizes their positions when camped out for periods of time.

-Each tribe was to occupy a certain position around the tabernacle and to remain in that position when camped and while traveling as well.
+Each tribe was to occupy a certain position around the Tabernacle and to remain in that position when camped and while traveling as well.

 Their encampments were to take the shape of a square, with three tribes residing on each side.
 All the encampments were to surround the Tabernacle in the middle.

-The tents of Moses and Aaron, also located in the center of the encampment with the tabernacle, were placed in front of the eastern entrance.
+The tents of Moses and Aaron, also located in the center of the encampment with the Tabernacle, were placed in front of the eastern entrance.
 Camping with them were the sons of Aaron who were priests.

 This diagram shows the placement of the Tabernacle, Levites, Moses and Aaron as well as the 12 tribes camped around the Tabernacle.
 Let's review some of the reasons for each group's particular position which they maintained throughout the time that they were in the wilderness whether camped in one place or on the move.